 - The form is technically for individual returns, but it’s appropriate for pass-through small business entities such as sole proprietorships and partnerships.

-- Submitting Form 4868 gives you an additional six months to file your tax return, but any taxes you owe are still due by April 15 (May 17 in 2021).
+- Submitting Form 4868 gives you an additional six months to file your tax return, but any taxes you owe are still usually due by April 15 (May 17 in 2021).